aldohemsn/persona-translation-analyzer/README.md

 1.  **Input:** The user loads the `JSON` data, either by pasting it directly into the application or by loading a `.json` file.

-2.  **Visualization:** The tool renders a comprehensive and interactive report:
+2.  **Visualization:** The tool renders a comprehensive, single-view report:

-    -   **Two-Panel Layout:** A fluid, responsive layout presents the case list on the left and a dedicated, context-aware "Critique Panel" on the right.
+    -   **Unified Report Layout:** Eliminates panel-switching by presenting each case as a self-contained card in a single, scrollable view.

-    -   **Side-by-Side Comparison:** On larger screens, each case card displays the source, draft, and revision in a three-column format for immediate comparison.
+    -   **Side-by-Side Comparison:** Within each case, the **Draft** and **Revision** texts are placed directly next to each other for immediate, intuitive comparison.

-    -   **Interactive Diagnostics:** Clicking on a case, a highlighted phrase in the text, or a specific diagnostic card in the critique panel instantly focuses the relevant information across the entire interface.
+    -   **Collapsible Source Text:** The source text for each case is housed in a collapsible panel, ensuring it is always available as a reference without cluttering the view.

-    -   **Persona Filtering:** A header dashboard allows users to filter the entire report by persona, automatically scrolling to the first relevant case.
+    -   **Segment-to-Segment Highlighting:** Clicking on a highlighted issue in the **Source**, **Draft**, or **Revision** instantly highlights the corresponding segments in the other two columns, creating a tight analytical feedback loop.

-    -   **At-a-Glance Indicators:** Color-coded dots in each case header provide a quick visual map of the diagnostic types within, enhancing scannability when filtering.
+    -   **Global Persona Filtering:** A streamlined header bar allows users to filter the entire report by persona, instantly focusing the view on specific types of issues across all cases.

 ## Features

 -   **Deep, Nuanced Analysis:** Moves beyond simple error-checking to provide qualitative feedback on style and structure.

--   **Fully Interactive UI:** A dynamic, two-panel interface creates a seamless analytical workflow where all components are interconnected.
+-   **Intuitive Single-View UI:** A streamlined, single-report interface creates a seamless analytical workflow where all components are logically structured.

--   **Responsive Design:** The layout adapts gracefully to any screen size, from large desktop monitors to mobile devices, ensuring a polished experience.
+-   **Precise Cross-Highlighting:** Clicking an issue in one text area instantly highlights its counterpart in the others, linking cause and effect.

--   **Enhanced Readability:** A focus on clear typography, with increased font sizes and optimized line height, makes for comfortable long-form reading and analysis.
+-   **Robust Offline Capability:** The analyzer is a single HTML file that runs entirely in the browser with local assets, requiring no internet connection or complex setup.

--   **Client-Side Operation:** The analyzer runs entirely in the browser with no server-side dependencies or complex setup required.
+-   **Responsive Design:** The layout adapts gracefully to any screen size and zoom level, ensuring a consistent and polished experience.

 -   **Standardized Data Format:** The use of a structured `JSON` input provides a portable and consistent record of the analysis.